 Find a PT Near You!

 What Are Acromicioclavicular (AC) Joint Injuries?

-There are 4 ligaments holding the 2 bones of the AC joint (the acromion and the clavicle) together.
-When an AC joint injury occurs, these ligaments are stressed, resulting in some degree of joint separation.
-There are 2 types of injuries that can occur at the AC joint: traumatic and overuse injuries.
+There are four ligaments that hold the two bones of the AC joint together.
+When an AC joint injury occurs, these ligaments are stressed.
+This stress results in some degree of joint separation.
+There are two types of injuries of the AC joint: traumatic and overuse injuries.

-A traumatic AC joint injury occurs when there is a disruption of the joint due to damaged ligaments holding the 2 bones of the joint together.
-This injury is called a shoulder separation (in contrast to a shoulder dislocation, it involves the ball-and-socket joint of the shoulder).
+Traumatic AC joint injury.
+This type of injury occurs when the joint is disrupted.
+The ligaments that hold the two bones of the joint together get stretched too far.
+This is called a shoulder separation.
+It is different from a shoulder dislocation, which involves the ball-and-socket joint.

-Traumatic AC joint injuries are graded from mild to severe based on the amount of separation of the joint.
-Treatment of mild cases likely will be provided by a physical therapist; more severe cases may require surgery followed by physical therapy.
+Traumatic AC joint injuries can range from a mild to severe grade.
+Grading is based on the amount of joint separation involved.
+Mild cases can be treated by a physical therapist.
+More severe cases may require surgery followed by physical therapy.

 How Does It Feel?

 With an AC joint injury, you may experience: